strogo/ithaca/_posts/2010-10-14-fun-with-netrc.md

 + That said, this also won't work with earlier versions of git (where earlier means 1.6 or lower, I think).
 So, depending on what version of git you're using, this whole idea might be moot for you.

 If I've made any mistakes or you think this is a terrible idea, feel free to let me know at telemachus /at/ arpinum /dot/ org.
 Otherwise, I hope you find this as useful as I did.

+**Edit**: A quick follow-up - An early commenter on [Hacker News](http://news.ycombinator.com/item?id=1793220) suggests that an ssh-agent is a better way overall to handle password-free login.
+I don't want to steer anyone wrong, so see comments there for counter arguments to this post.